2mol/site/content/posts/replit-haskell.md

 Use [`haskeline`](https://hackage.haskell.org/package/haskeline) and go write a clone of [Zork](https://en.wikipedia.org/wiki/Zork).
 Do whatever!
 Share what you make on [r/haskell](https://old.reddit.com/r/haskell/), and come ask questions in the #haskell channel on the [functional programming discord](https://discord.me/fp).

 Here is a code snippet so that you don't get bored in the meantime.
 Save it into a new file in repl.it, hit run and load up the module with something like `:l Entropy.hs`.

+Do you have the right intuition for what has high or low entropy?
+I didn't.

 ```haskell
 {-# LANGUAGE ScopedTypeVariables #-}